DinaLojpur/OKAI-period/README.md

 # Period House

-A project by Dina Lojpur.
+A project by T3 - Women of The Graident.

 ## About
 Period House is a creative project currently in development.